Azure/Azure-Sentinel/Parsers/ASimNetworkSession/ARM/vimNetworkSessionMicrosoftWindowsFirewall/README.md

-# Microsoft Windows Firewall ASIM NetworkSessions Normalization Parser
+# WindowsFirewall ASIM NetworkSessions Normalization Parser

-This template deploys the ASIM NetworkSessions schema parser for Microsoft Windows Firewall.
+This template deploys the ASIM NetworkSessions schema parser for WindowsFirewall.
 The parser is a part of the Azure Sentinel Information Model.

 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.